sentientsergio/modAI/README.md

 ### Introduction

-#### ModernizeAI (modAI)

 #### Description

 ModernizeAI (modAI) is an agentic generative AI solution designed to support the reengineering of legacy applications implemented in dead languages like COBOL and Assembly Language.
 The core components of modAI include semantic analysis agents, intermediate representation YAML, code translation agents, target architecture YAML, and application refactoring agents.

-1. **Semantic Analysis Agent**: Reads legacy code and writes a language-independent semantic intermediate representation in YAML.
+1. **Semantic Analysis Agent**: Reads legacy code and writes a language-independent _semantic intermediate representation_ in YAML.
-2. **Intermediate Representation YAML**: Encodes the programming language-independent semantics of the analyzed legacy code in a structured, machine-readable format.
+2. **Semantic Intermediate Representation YAML**: Encodes the programming language-independent semantics of the analyzed legacy code.
+Think of this as a machine readable, structured requirements document.
-3. **Code Translation Agents**: Translate the intermediate representation YAML into modern programming languages such as Java, C#, and Python.
+3. **Code Translation Agents**: Translates the intermediate representation YAML into modern programming languages such as Java, C#, or Python.
-4. **Target Architecture YAML**: Defines the target architecture for containerizing and deploying the code in the target environment.
+4. **Target Architecture YAML**: Defines the target architecture for refactoring and deploying the code in a specified modernized target environment (cloud compute, storage, containers, etc.).
-5. **Application Refactoring Agent**: Uses the target architecture and the bodies of translated code to draft refactorings that align with the target architecture blueprint, including creating REST APIs, cloud data services, and object-oriented file services.
+5. **Application Refactoring Agent**: Uses the target architecture YAML and the bodies of translated code to draft refactorings that align with the target architecture blueprint, including creating REST APIs, cloud data services, and object-oriented file services.

 #### Inspiration